JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-According to my tests, the glitch resides sclusively in Adobe Reader.
+<b>-1</b> According to my tests, the glitch resides esclusively in Adobe Reader.
 </BR>
 In my tests, I tried to use the pdf with the following programs: